Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-1. There are totally 1,496 men here in addition to those who are directly named.
-Since women and children are not named it is reasonable to assume a total number of 5,000-6,000.
-This is a much smaller group than the one that returned in Ezra chapter 1.
-Perhaps this is because the Jews scattered throughout the Persian kingdom were more scattered and also more engrained in their ways of life.
-With more time removed from their homeland, the distance between them and the homeland grew.
-This highlights the faith and obedience of this small group even more.
-Although most of the Jews were unwilling to return, this small group were willing to face any kinds of adversity and obstacles because of their faith in and obedience to God.
+1. There are a total of 1,496 men here, in addition to those who are directly named.
+Since women and children are not named, it is reasonable to assume a total number of 5,000-6,000.
+This group is much smaller than the one that returned in Ezra Chapter 1.
+Perhaps this is because the Jews dispersed throughout the Persian kingdom were more scattered and ingrained in their ways of life.
+The distance between them and their homeland grew, with increased time away from their native country.
+This highlights the faith and obedience of this small group even further.
+Although most of the Jews were unwilling to return, this small group was willing to face any kind of adversity and obstacles because of their faith in and obedience to God.

 Discussion Questions